mrkoz/symmetry-buggy-bot/README.md

 ## How to use - Arduino

-The code expects that you have a serial port wired up to a bluetooth device.
+The code expects that you have a serial port wired up to a Bluetooth device.

 ### Weird indentation and comments